International Institute of Air and Space Law

 - national civil law;

-- environmental questions.
+- environmental issues.

 Originally, space law was part of, and based upon, international public law.
 States played an exclusive role in the development of space activities and space law, which is evidenced by United Nations Treaties and resolutions on outer space.